Armenia Passport Photo Maker

 The dark-red biometric Armenian passport carries a chip and is built to ICAO Doc 9303, the international specification that lets border systems read the document electronically.
 The stored facial image is matched by software, so the photo has to be sharp, evenly lit and free of red-eye, with a genuinely neutral expression and the head squared to the camera.

 This machine-readability is also why background quality matters more than people expect: uneven lighting or a grey gradient behind the head can confuse facial detection.
 With Armenia moving closer to European travel arrangements, adherence to these biometric norms has become a routine part of issuance rather than an optional extra.
+The same ICAO framing underpins the EU biometric standard and the Schengen visa photo, both of which use the identical 35×45 mm frame.

 Child passport photos in Armenia